 ETHICALLY AND SUSTAINABLY CRAFTED, EVERY RECREATE GARMENT TRANSFORMS LIVES THROUGH FAIR EMPLOYMENT, TRAINING AND EMPOWERMENT FOR ITS MAKER

 ReCreate was never intended to be a clothing brand.
 It simply began as an idea to provide fair employment for women in the marginalised community of Dey Tmey, Cambodia.
 Our founder, Erica Gadsby, saw this need after volunteering in the community over a number of years.
-Upon returning home to New Zealand, conversation with friends brought about plans to start a sewing workshop.
+Upon returning home to New Zealand, conversation and collaboration with friends brought about plans to start a sewing workshop.

 Today, the ReCreate team is led by Erica as business director, together with Marielle van de Ven as creative director.
 Every year we provide opportunities for training and personal development within our Dey Tmey workshop and through our production partners in Cambodia, empowering people to provide for themselves, their families and their futures.
 Every purchase you make has an impact — not only creating change within the fashion industry, but transforming the lives of the people who make your clothing.

 THE RECREATE WORKSHOP WAS ESTABLISHED IN THE MARGINALISED COMMUNITY OF DEY TMEY, CAMBODIA, TO PROVIDE LIFELONG SKILL AND CREATE HOPE FOR A BETTER FUTURE